stanford-futuredata/FAST/README.md

 FAST is an end-to-end and unsupervised earthquake detection pipeline.
 It is a useful tool for seismologists to extract more small earthquakes from continuous seismic data.

-The following instructions were only tested on **Linux** clusters; we do not currently support other operating systems.
-To efficiently process inputs spanning a long duration, we suggest running the pipeline on a server with multiple processes and sufficient memory.

 FAST is able to run on different machines by using Google Colab, Linux, or Docker.

 To run FAST with Google Colab, click [here](https://ttapparo.github.io/FAST/setup_colab/) for the tutorial.